seanpmaxwell/jet-schema/README.md

 ## Comparison to other schema validation libraries <a name="comparison-to-others"></a>

 ### Focus is on using your own list of validator-functions
-With most validation-libraries, if we wanted to apply some custom validation, we'd have to refer to the library's documentation and wrap our logic in some handler-function (i.e. zod's `.refine`).
+With most validation libraries, if we wanted to apply some custom validation, we'd have to refer to the library's documentation and wrap our logic in some handler-function (i.e. zod's `.refine`).
 With jet-schema however, anytime we need to add a new property to your schema, you can just drop in a validator-function (see the <a name="what-is-a-validator-function">validator-functions</a> section).
-Having a list of validator-functions not only makes your schema setups way more terse but also the rest of your code.
+Having a personal list of validator-functions not only makes your schema setups way more terse but also the rest of your code.

 ### Code comparison with zod and jet-schema
 ```typescript